mxklb/boluscalculator/README.md

 - better send pull requests

 ### Translations
 To contribute translations for your favorite language refer to the [multilang](https://github.com/mxklb/multilang) project.
-IBC uses _multilang_ to generate the all its translations. _multilang_'s documentation is straight forward, it's as easy as generating one and slightly editing two files ..
+IBC uses _multilang_ to generate all its translations. _multilang_'s documentation is straight forward, it's as easy as generating one translation file and slightly editing two other files.

 ### Nice to have ..
 - Make the daytime time-spans user adjustable